Startup Expenses for Home Daycare

 - Storage place for children’s things, coat rack, bins, drawers or totes

-- Changing table with plastic covered pad that can be sanitized
+- Changing table with a plastic-covered pad that can be sanitized

 - Step stool